wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 CPython and HTM
 ---------------

 Couldn't we do the same for CPython?
-The problem here is that, at first, it seems we would need to change literally all places of the CPython C sources in order to implement STM.
+The problem here is that ``pypy-stm`` is implemented as a transformation step during translation, which is not directly possible in CPython.
 Here are our options:

-- We could review and change code everywhere in CPython.
+- We could review and change the C code everywhere in CPython.

-- We could use GCC 4.7, which supports some form of STM.
+- We use GCC 4.7, which supports some form of STM.

 - We wait until Intel's next generation of CPUs comes out ("Haswell") and use HTM.

-- We could write our own C code transformation (e.g. within a compiler like LLVM).
+- We write our own C code transformation within a compiler (e.g. LLVM).

-The first solution is a "thanks but no thanks".
-If anything, it will give another fork of CPython that is never going to be merged, that will painfully struggle to keep not more than 3-4 versions behind, and that will eventually die.
+I will personally file the first solution in the "thanks but no thanks" category.
+If anything, it will give us another fork of CPython that will painfully struggle to keep not more than 3-4 versions behind, and then eventually die.
+It is very unlikely to be ever merged into the CPython trunk, because it would need changes *everywhere*.
+Not to mention that these changes would be very experimental: tomorrow we might figure out that different changes would have been better.

-The issue with the next two solutions is the same one: both of these are solutions that  small-scale transactions, but not long-running ones.
+Let us turn instead to the next two solutions.
+Both of these solutions are geared toward small-scale transactions, but not long-running ones.
 For example, I have no clue how to give GCC rules about performing I/O in a transaction --- this seems not supported at all; and moreover looking at the STM library that is available so far to be linked with the compiled program, it assumes short transactions only.
+By contrast, when I say "long transaction" I mean transactions that can run for 0.1 seconds or more.
+To give you an idea, in 0.1 seconds a PyPy program allocates and frees on the order of ~50MB of memory.

-Intel's HTM solution is both more flexible and more strictly limited.
+Intel's Hardware Transactional Memory solution is both more flexible and comes with a stricter limit.
 In one word, the transaction boundaries are given by a pair of special CPU instructions that make the CPU enter or leave "transactional" mode.
 If the transaction aborts, the CPU cancels any change, rolls back to the "enter" instruction and causes this instruction to return an error code instead of re-entering transactional mode (a bit like a ``fork()``).
-The software then detects the error code; typically, if only a few transactions end up being too long, it is fine to fall back to a GIL-like solution just to do these transactions.
+The software then detects the error code.
+Typically, if transactions are rarely cancelled, it is fine to fall back to a GIL-like solution just to redo these cancelled transactions.

 About the implementation: this is done by recording all the changes that a transaction wants to do to the main memory, and keeping them invisible